MinnPost/minnpost-hennepin-county-3rd-commissioner-primary-candidates/README.md

 *List any hacks used in this project, such as forked repos.
 Link to pull request or repo and issue.*

+* Ran into some issues with the Grunt GSSPull plugin.
+See [pull request](https://github.com/motherjones/grunt-gss-pull/pull/3).

 ## About Us

 MinnData, the MinnPost data team, is Alan, Tom, and Kaeti and all the awesome contributors to open source projects we utilize.
 See our work at [minnpost.com/data](http://minnpost.com/data).